Basic Training

 Course content

-Trainees aspiring to a career as an Aerodrome Control Tower, Approach Control Unit or Area Control Centre, will attend the Basic Training Course that provides the groundwork of theoretical knowledge and basic practical skills as required by Commission Regulation (EU) 2015/340 of 20th February 2015 and ATCO Basic Training Plan - SM/17/0300/P1.
+Trainees aspiring to a career as an Aerodrome Control Tower, Approach Control Unit or Area Control Centre, will attend the Basic Training Course that provides the groundwork of theoretical knowledge and basic practical skills as required by Commission Regulation (EU) 2015/340 of 20th February , as amended on 4th August 2024 and ATCO Basic Training Plan - SM/17/0300/P1.

 The course content is the initial phase of training towards earning a Student Air Traffic Controller license, encompassing subjects such as Air Traffic Management, Rules of the Air, Aircraft and other pertinent aspects required to be an effective Air Traffic Controller.
 The course broadly introduces trainees to all ATC environments – Tower, Approach and Area Control.